Luzifer/ed-fast-travel/README.md

 ## Usage

-You can download pre-compiled binaries on [GoBuilder](https://gobuilder.me/github.com/Luzifer/ed-fast-travel) for your system.
+You can download pre-compiled binaries on [Github releases](https://github.com/Luzifer/ed-fast-travel/releases/latest) for your system.

 ### Web-Interface